balukov/e2e-best-practices/README.md

-# The boilerplate project with advice best practices for e2e tests
+# The boilerplate with advice best practices for e2e tests

-This project is not just instruction about best practices or just boilerplate with ready to use code.
+This project is not just the instruction about the best practices or just the boilerplate with ready to use code.
 It's an alliance for both.
-The code was written total with these instructions and instructions contain specific examples from boilerplate.
+The code was written a total with these instructions which contain specific examples from boilerplate.

-If you don't understand how something works in the code - look this guide with description and reasons why I did that.
+If you don't understand how something works in the code - look this guide with the description and reasons why I did that.
 If you don't understand the guide - look the code with full files.

 The project is written using framework Webdriver.io for Node.js and Typescript.
-But every advice can be used for other programming languages with the addition of adjustments.
+But every advice can be used for other programming languages with adjustments.

 The project uses the mock site https://www.saucedemo.com for demo tests.
 To test your project you should modify the pages, components and, of course, tests.